strawberrymusicplayer/strawberry-msvc/README.md

-:hammer_and_wrench: Strawberry - Compile with Visual Studio 2022
+:hammer_and_wrench: Strawberry - Build with Visual Studio 2022
 ================================================================

-This guide uses Visual Studio 2022 to compile Strawberry as well all required libraries.
+This guide uses Visual Studio 2022 to build Strawberry as well all required libraries.

+These instructions are provided as-is, they are primarily intended for developers working on Strawberry on Windows.

+We do not offer support to users for building Strawberry on Windows.

+Build tools (Git, CMake, Meson, Perl, Python, etc) versions are not regulary updated, so make sure you bump the versions in versions.bat before you run install.bat.

 ### Requirements